thisstillwill/IW-Spring-2021/README.md

 **UPDATE 05/10/21:** As part of my Spring 2021 independent work, the assignment below was evaluated by real students.
 Their feedback has been anonymized and placed into the `feedback/` folder for interested parties.
 The reference solutions for the assignment are also now available in `reference_solutions.py`.
 Finally, the written report for this project can be found in `IWreport/`.
-The report can be compiled using the included makefile.
+The report can be compiled using the included makefile or downloaded [here](https://github.com/disstillwill/IW-Spring-2021/blob/master/IWreport/written_final_report.pdf).

 # IW Spring 2021